Sports & leagues

 - Collect all garbage and recycling and place it in the appropriate bin after your program is finished.

 Our Active Living & Cultural Services Department operates environments that prioritize the health, safety and well-being of people attending its facilities and programs.
-Everyone at City operated facilities has the right to be treated with courtesy and respect, and behave in a manner that is respectful and courteous and does not disrupt the spirit of all participants, volunteers and staff or the operation of the facilities in any way.
+Everyone at City-operated facilities has the right to be treated with courtesy and respect, and behave in a manner that is respectful and courteous and doesn’t disrupt the spirit of all participants, volunteers and staff or the operation of the facilities in any way.
 In general, behaviours must not discriminate, abuse, demoralize or otherwise negatively affect others or their enjoyment of the facility.

 Engaging in behaviour contrary to the following expectations, particularly after being warned, may lead to an official banning from City-owned facilities as per the General Banning Policy.
 Expected behaviours include but are not limited to: